Uruguay: World Cup 2014 Team Preview

 Key Player - Luis Suarez

 Possessing pace, exquisite dribbling and a cool head in front of goal, Suarez is able to change the course of the game in an instant.
-Currently his country’s leading scorer of all time, he’ll line up on the right of Uruguay’s front three but has license to roam about the pitch.
+Currently his country’s leading scorer of all time, he’ll line up within Uruguay’s fearsome front two.

 If Uruguay can capitalise on Suarez’s mercurial streak and willingness to chase every ball, he should make up for their distinct lack of attacking talent in midfield.
 He’s grown into a genuine world class talent this season and if he can recover from an injury layoff ahead of the tournament, he’s one of the biggest candidates for the golden boot.